 Who is Financially Responsible for an IEE?

-If the school district does not have the personnel or resources to conduct an evaluation that an IEP team has identified is needed, the school district must obtain a private evaluation at its own expense.
+If the school district does not have the personnel or resources to conduct an evaluation that an IEP team has identified as needed, the school district must obtain a private evaluation at its own expense.
 Or, if the school district determines that an IEE is needed or should be conducted for any reason, in most situations, the school district has to pay for the evaluation.
+A hearing officer may also order an IEE in which case it will be at public expense.
+34 C.F.R §300.502(d).

 Independent educational evaluations can be a valuable tool for parents and school staff when used to determine a child's educational needs.
 The burden placed on school systems to consider a parentally obtained IEE is not severe.
 But, failure to give due consideration to a parentally obtained IEE can result in an invalid IEP.